 Alcohol, soda, coffees, teas, tomato-based foods, and artificial sugars are known as bladder irritants and can make you use the bathroom more often.

 - Have regular bowel movements.
 The large intestine rests on top of the bladder muscle.
 If you are constipated, it may be putting pressure on your bladder, resulting in uncontrollable bladder leaks.

-Rejoice® and Rejoice Plus® is the first and only oral liquid supplement that contains 5 all-natural, active ingredients that has been clinically proven to help strengthen the pelvic floor & help to relaxes the bladder.
-Rejoice offers 24-hour protection to help you stay dry, day, and night.
-In addition, it is a sugar-free liquid formula that requires only 2 tablespoons a day.
+Rejoice Plus® is the first and only oral liquid supplement that contains 5 all-natural, active ingredients that has been clinically proven to help strengthen the pelvic floor & help to relaxes the bladder.
+Rejoice Plus® offers 24-hour protection to help you stay dry, day, and night.
+In addition, it is a sugar-free liquid formula that requires only 1 capful (2 tbsp) daily.

 *To see best results, give a minimum of 6-8 weeks.
 Give your body some time to adjust to these new changes.
 You’re retraining your body and mind.
-There is no such as thing as over-night results.
+There is no such thing as overnight results.

 *These statements has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.